 Urinary incontinence causes urine reeks

 Urinary incontinence, or lack of bladder control, often occurs in older dogs.
 While any canine might suffer from urinary incontinence, the condition most often occurs in senior spayed females.
-Certain breeds are predisposed to urinary incontinence, including the springer and cocker spaniel, Old English sheepdog and Doberman pinscher.
+Certain breeds are predisposed to urinary incontinence, including the springer and cocker spaniel, Old English sheepdog, and Doberman pinscher.
 Your dog will reek of urine as it dribbles out of her and onto her lower legs and body.
 Urinary incontinence can signal a bladder infection, kidney disease, or urinary tract disease.

 Bad breath doesn't just signal mouth issues.
 It's also a sign of kidney disease, a frequent occurrence in older pets.
 Dogs with kidney disease might give off an odor in general.
-Other symptoms include excess water consumption and increased urination, dull coat, appetite loss and mouth soreness.
-While there's no cure for chronic kidney disease -- with the extremely expensive exception of a kidney transplant -- your vet can prescribe a special kidney diet for your dog that helps manage this progressive condition.
+Other symptoms include excess water consumption and increased urination, dull coat, appetite loss, and mouth soreness.
+While there's no cure for chronic kidney disease — with the extremely expensive exception of a kidney transplant — your vet can prescribe a special kidney diet for your dog that helps manage this progressive condition.

 Old dogs with skin infections can smell pretty funky.
-Secondary bacterial infections from constant scratching can give off a putrid odor, as can yeast infections in your dog's ears, paws or elsewhere.
+Secondary bacterial infections from constant scratching can give off a putrid odor, as can yeast infections in your dog's ears, paws, or elsewhere.
 It can indicate that your dog suffers from hypothyroidism, or insufficient thyroid hormone, another frequent problem in senior canines.
 Your vet will conduct various tests to determine the cause of your dog's skin issues.
 If there's an infection, she'll likely prescribe antibiotics or antifungal medications.
 If your dog is diagnosed with hypothyroidism, a daily thyroid pill, necessary for the rest of his life, can reverse many symptoms.